CumulusNetworks/docs/content/cumulus-netq-44/Manage-Configuration/Manage-Inventory/Monitor-Switch-Inventory.md

 ### View the Number of Types of Any Component Deployed

 For each of the components monitored on a switch, NetQ displays the variety of those component by way of a count.
-For example, if you have four operating systems running on your switches, say Cumulus Linux, SONiC, Ubuntu and RHEL, NetQ indicates a total unique count of three OSs.
-If you only use Cumulus Linux, then the count shows as one.

 To view this count for all of the components on the switch:

-1. Open the medium Switch Inventory card.
+1. Open the large Switch Inventory card.

-    {{<figure src="/images/netq/inventory-switches-os-l2-42.png" width="200">}}
+    {{<figure src="/images/netq/switch-inventory-large-update.png" width="600">}}

 2. Note the number in the **Unique** column for each component.

-    In the above example, there are four different disk sizes deployed, four different OSs running, four different ASIC vendors and models deployed, and so forth.

-3. Scroll down to see additional components.

-By default, the data is shown for switches with a fresh communication status.
-You can choose to look at the data for switches in the rotten state instead.
-For example, if you wanted to see if there was any correlation to a version of OS to the switch having a rotten status, you could select **Rotten Switches** from the dropdown at the top of the card and see if they all use the same OS (count would be 1).
-It might not be the cause of the lack of communication, but you get the idea.

-### View the Distribution of Any Component Deployed

-NetQ monitors a number of switch components.
-For each component you can view the distribution of versions or models or vendors deployed across your network for that component.

-To view the distribution:

-1. Locate the Inventory/Switches card on your workbench.

-2. From the medium or large card, view the distribution of hardware and software components across the network.
-On the medium card, drop down the selection menu to select the desired component.

-    {{<figure src="/images/netq/inventory-switches-disk-l2-42.png" width="200">}}

-    {{<figure src="/images/netq/inventory-switches-l3-42.png" width="500">}}

-3. Hover over any of the segments in the distribution chart to highlight a specific component.
-Scroll down to view additional components.
+By default, the card displays data for **fresh** switches.
+Select **Rotten switches** from the dropdown to display information for switches that are in a down state.
+Hover over any of the segments in the distribution chart to highlight a specific component.

-   When you <em>hover</em>, a tooltip appears displaying:
+   When you hover, a tooltip appears displaying:

    - Name or value of the component type, such as the version number or status
    - Total number of switches with that type of component deployed compared to the total number of switches
    - Percentage of this type with respect to all component types

-   On the large Switch Inventory card, hovering also highlights the related components for the selected component.

-4. Choose *Rotten Switches* from the dropdown to see which, if any, switches are currently not communicating with NetQ.

-    {{<figure src="/images/netq/inventory-switches-fresh-dropdown-42.png" width="500">}}

-5. Return to your fresh switches, then hover over the card header and change to the small size card using the size picker.

-    {{<figure src="/images/netq/inventory-switches-small-l1-42.png" width="150">}}

-<div style="padding-left: 18px;">Here you can see the total switch count and the distribution of those that are communicating well with the NetQ appliance or VM and those that are not.
-In this example, there are a total of 13 switches and they are all fresh (communicating well).</div>

 {{</tab>}}